 appendix-c

-Appendix C. Choosing an LLM
+appendix C Choosing an LLM

-This appendix outlines the key features of the most popular large language models available at the time of writing.
+This appendix outlines the key features of the most popular large language models (LLMs) available at the time of writing.
 It also highlights the criteria to consider when selecting the most suitable LLM for your project.

 C.1.1 OpenAI GPT series